-Anyone who believes that an ASHA member or holder of the CCC has violated the Code may file a complaint against that individual.
+Anyone who believes that an ASHA member or holder of the CCC has violated the Code of Ethics may file a complaint against that individual.
 In addition, the BOE itself can initiate a complaint based on information that is part of a public record, such as actions taken against an individual by courts or regulatory bodies and information published in advertisements, newspapers, and websites.

-Complaints of alleged violations of the Code must be submitted in writing in accordance with ASHA's Ethics Complaint Adjudication Process.
+Complaints of alleged violations of the Code of Ethics must be submitted in writing in accordance with ASHA's Ethics Complaint Adjudication Process.
 The completed complaint form must include a written attachment that includes the information and facts on which the complaint is based and any additional documentation and other evidence that corroborates and supports the allegations.
 The complaint must be in writing and mailed to the address provided on the complaint form.
 The BOE does not accept anonymous complaints.

-Once a complaint is submitted in accordance with the complaint filing procedures and is determined to be within the jurisdiction of the BOE, the ASHA Director of Ethics sends a notification letter, on behalf of the BOE, to the individual named in the complaint (the Respondent) along with a copy of the complaint, all attachments submitted by the initiator of the complaint (the Complainant), and a copy of the Code and Practices and Procedures of the Board of Ethics.
+Once a complaint is submitted in accordance with the complaint filing procedures and is determined to be within the jurisdiction of the BOE, the ASHA Director of Ethics sends a notification letter, on behalf of the BOE, to the individual named in the complaint (the Respondent) along with a copy of the complaint, all attachments submitted by the initiator of the complaint (the Complainant), and a copy of the Code of Ethics and Practices and Procedures of the Board of Ethics.

-A certificate holder who has resigned his/her CCC after a complaint is made or an alleged violation has occurred is not exempt from ethics complaint adjudication, whether currently in process or not.
+A certificate holder who has resigned their CCC after a complaint is made or an alleged violation has occurred is not exempt from ethics complaint adjudication, whether currently in process or not.
 Failure to respond to a complaint may be construed as a violation of Principle of Ethics IV, Rule P, which states, "Individuals making and responding to complaints shall comply fully with the policies of the Board of Ethics in its consideration, adjudication, and resolution of complaints of alleged violations of the Code of Ethics."